blackmann/theme-to-zed/README.md

 ## How to use

 After installing from the Marketplace, run the command `Export Theme to Zed` from the command palette.
+You may be asked to install `theme_importer` if it's not already installed.
+This process may take a while.

 Restart Zed (Preview) to see the theme.